Ex Quality Systems

 Details are gathered at the quotation stage, to establish the protection methods, certification schemes to be covered, and the range of technical expertise required of the auditor.
 Clients who would like to change their quality approval body to CML are welcome to contact us for a detailed discussion about your requirements.

-An initial review of the manufacturer quality manual may be necessary to confirm the requirements of EN IEC 80079-34 have been addressed.
+An initial review of the manufacturer quality manual may be necessary to confirm the requirements of EN ISO/IEC 80079-34 have been addressed.
 Following initial review, an auditor will be assigned and a suitable audit date agreed.

-The audit is conducted in accordance with IEC 17021, and any findings are provided to the client at the end of the audit.
+The audit is conducted in accordance with ISO/IEC 17021-1:2015, and any findings are provided to the client at the end of the audit.
 Findings may be in the form of observations, or requirements to address.
 Simple documentation issues can be addressed and evidence provided in pdf format.
 Once cleared, the audit report can be completed and the quality certificate issued.
 In the event that one or more major issues are found during the audit, a second visit may be necessary to confirm the quality system is operating effectively.

 Clients operating multiple manufacturing sites will require additional audits or extended audits to cover all the necessary detail.